See widespread SPCA, HSUS, Humane Society, animal shelter and animal rescue fraud in these actual income-expense financial charts.

 We thank HumaneWatch.org for exposing HSUS’s nebulous claim because it leads to a startlingly clear conclusion about how animal owners are being scammed for donations!
 This 2014 chart provided by Humane Watch exposes the immense amount of $$$ the Humane Society Of The U.S. takes in by “benefitting from name confusion”.
 Read, and realize these are compelling reasons to verify and then donate to your local animal shelter or rescue group.

-The chart proves what TheDogPlace.org has said (since 1998) about most animal shelters – go to your LOCAL shelter, check them out and ask for an accounting before you donate!
+These financial reports in this chart proves what TheDogPlace.org has said (since 1998) about many "rescues" and animal shelters.
+We have always advised – go to your LOCAL shelter, check them out and ask for an accounting before you donate!
 Based on the cost-per-dog information secured by Humane Watch, why would ANYONE donate to any “humane” group other than the local folks that you can monitor???

 TheDogPress.com advises against donating to any "national" animal shelter.
 Instead, seek out LOCAL animal rescue and shelter groups.
 Then visit them at least twice, including a weekday.
 Meet the people in charge.
 Affirm that all animals are from local sources and have a look at figures on the kill rate vs. adoption rate.